Hot Work

 Certified Marine Chemist (CMC) to test for hot work in confined and enclosed spaces, adjacent

 flammable or combustible liquids or gases.
-Required tests include:
+Tests to be performed include:

 A marine chemist issues a certificate for hot

 work, which must be posted.
-The Marine Chemist Certificate identifies the condition of
+The Marine Chemist Certificate identifies condition of

 Safe for Workers."
 Spaces that are designated "Not